FOUNDATION OBRAS

 Performing in a quarry

-We did several informal try outs with more than satisfying results, but to organize a formal public event in a quarry is not easy because of safety and logistics.
+We did several informal try outs with more than satisfying results.
+But to organize a formal public event in a quarry is not easy because of safety and logistics.

 Students of Margo Kalse (Holland) did sing to experience the unique acoustics, as did the students of António Carrilho (Portugal) in his Master class recorder.